 In addition to her role at ProterixBio, she is President and CEO at InCarda Therapeutics, a biopharmaceutical company pioneering a novel approach of treating cardiovascular conditions and diseases by the inhalation route.
-She is also a senior advisor at New Science Ventures (where she was formerly a partner) and serves on the boards of Paradigm Diagnostics, PerceptiMed and Cocoon Biotech, and is an advisor at Kiverdi.
-She is also a member of the Advisory Board of the Miller Center for Social Entrepreneurship at Santa Clara University.
+She also serves on the board of CareDx (NASDAQ:CDNA), and previously served on the boards of Paradigm Diagnostics (acquired by Exact Sciences (NASDAQ:EXAS), PerceptiMed and Cocoon Biotech, and on the Advisory Board of the Miller Center for Social Entrepreneurship at Santa Clara University.

 Previously, she was founding President of the Industrial Products Division and Senior Vice President at Intrexon Corporation (NYSE:XON) where she established a new division focused on leveraging synthetic biology for bioindustrial applications such as biofuels and renewable chemicals and was a key contributor to the company’s $100M Series E raise.

 Prior to Intrexon, she was head of Clinical Operations for Gilead Sciences (Nasdaq:GILD), where she was responsible for global execution of clinical trials.
 At Gilead, she also created and led both the Alliance Management and Commercial Strategic Planning groups.
 Prior to Gilead, she was VP, Corporate Planning at Affymetrix (acquired by ThermoFisher (NYSE:TMO), where she was responsible for strategic planning and project management and where she also served as COO for the International Genomics Consortium, a non-profit medical research organization focused on cancer genomics.

 Earlier in her career, Grace was a consultant at McKinsey & Company, where she served clients in healthcare, high tech, consumer goods and venture capital.
 She was also an engineer with Merck & Co. in France and in Rahway, NJ.